DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ## How do you secure execution of untrusted code?

 > **"When Eugenio and I started talking in August of 2014, this turned out to be my interview question.
 We have this problem, this is what we want to do, how would you secure it? "**<br />
-> Tomasz Janczuk - Chief Webtask Architect
+> Tomasz Janczuk - Chief Webtasks Architect

 The answer to that question was a new technology we would create, Webtasks.
 The initial high-level goal for the Webtasks architecture was to create a protocol boundary around the core Auth0 stack and the custom code execution engine and create a multitenant sandbox behind that protocol.

-The first prototype of the Webtask architecture was an interview exercise.
+The first prototype of the Webtasks architecture was an interview exercise.
 Extensibility was a pressing enough problem; it turned into an actual assignment.
 The implementation was relatively simple; it was a month of work to complete.

 The stabilization effort however was something entirely different.
 You cannot solve a stabilization problem by adding people to the team.
 It's a long road of many sleepless nights to build a robust, stable and secure service; it took us several years to arrive on our current solution.